tetsudai/Lively/README.md

 `document.getElementById` loads class names `bgx` and `bg`, where `x` is an integer between 1 and 14 inclusive.
 - `bgx` defines `background-image: url(...` and other background-specific attributes.
 - `bg` are common attributes that apply to all backgrounds.

+**The `res` folder is the directory which `backgr()` extracts images from, to display on the website as a background.
+These images are darkened versions of the original images located in the `base` subdirectory.
+They contain a `rgba(52, 58, 64, 0.7)` layer over them (using Krita).

 The problem with `bg` is that it uses the following CSS attributes: